Nan Ni Ni Aye

-Nan Ni Ni Aye (နန်းနီနီအေး; born 12 October 1969) is a Burmese politician, currently serving as an Amyotha Hluttaw MP for Kayin State No. 6 constituency, who since 2011.
-She was a two-time elected MP for Amyotha Hluttaw.
+Nan Ni Ni Aye (နန်းနီနီအေး; born 12 October 1969) is a Burmese politician and former educator who has served as the fourth Second Vice President of Myanmar since April 2026.
+A member of the Union Solidarity and Development Party (USDP), she previously served in the Amyotha Hluttaw as the representative for Kayin State Constituency No. 6 for two consecutive terms.